The 20 Best Doxorubicin-Induced Cardiomyopathy Doctors Near Me in District of Columbia, US

 English

 Dr. Joshua S. Yamamoto is a cardiologist affiliated with Sibley Memorial Hospital and Georgetown University Hospital.
 He practices out of Foxhall Medicine in Washington, D.C.
 Dr. Yamamoto earned his undergraduate degree from Princeton University and his medical degree from Dartmouth Medical School.
 He completed a residency in internal medicine at Johns Hopkins Health System, followed by a fellowship in cardiology at Georgetown University Hospital and a fellowship in cardiovascular disease at National Naval Medical Center.
 Dr. Yamamoto went on to serve in the United States Navy for eight years.
 During this time, he served as the director of cardiac imaging at Bethesda Naval Hospital, the cardiology consultant for the attending physician to Congress, the head of cardiology training and supported cardiac needs in the war zone of Kuwait in 2005.
 Dr. Yamamoto is a fellow of the American College of Cardiology.
 Dr. Yamamoto has been named a Top MD by Consumers’ Checkbook Magazine and a 2012 Top Doctor in the Washington, D.C. and Washington-Baltimore areas by Castle Connolly.
 LinkedIn https://www.linkedin.com/in/joshua-yamamoto-64abaa115/.
 Dr. Yamamoto is rated as an Experienced provider by MediFind in the treatment of Doxorubicin-Induced Cardiomyopathy.
-His top areas of expertise are Sick Sinus Syndrome, Arrhythmias, Carotid Artery Disease, and Hypertensive Heart Disease.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Sick Sinus Syndrome, Arrhythmias, Carotid Artery Disease, and Hypertensive Heart Disease.

 Experienced in Doxorubicin-Induced Cardiomyopathy